lotharen17/Logs-API-to-ClickHouse-connector/README.md

 ## :minidisc: Queries description

-  There are 6 quries in `queries` subfolder of the project.
+  There are 6 quries in `queries/` subfolder of the project.
 Most of them - `DML` (precisely - `SELECT`) queries to perform shallow checks of database and tables (both data and log table).

   ### 1. `query_database.sql`
   `SELECT` query to check if database set as `db` parameter of [`ch_credentials.json`](#ch_credentialsjson) exists.